hm0416/CSE-3341/Project1/README.txt

 Known Bugs/issues: For the test cases 6.code and 8.code, they do not print correctly.
 6.code prints off everything but the ordering is messed up.
 It seems if there is a function call and then an output statement right after, there is an issue with the ordering of the gc prints.
 8.code printed an extra gc:0, which I wasn't too sure why it was doing that.
+Did countless debugging and still couldn't get the correct prints for those two test cases.